Are you on the path to success?

 5. It’s HARD to keep going, especially when it feels like nothing is building

-Especially when everything seems to be falling apart, and even those who are very close to you- perhaps a spouse, significant other, or a long time best friend, says that “maybe it’s time to get a full time job/ let this go for a little bit.
+When everything seems to be falling apart, and even those who are very close to you, like a spouse or best friend, say, “maybe it’s time to get a full-time job/ let this go for a little bit.
 You should work and do something you can see progress on and then come back to this later”.

-Or maybe you do pick up another job, but it’s something that eases the financial burden a bit and helps take the worry about the bills down a few levels while not draining you of your precious energy and focus that your dream requires.
+Maybe you pick up another job, but it’s something that eases the financial burden a bit and helps take the worry about the bills down a few levels.

 6. You must get comfortable with discomfort